DuPorangaba/DuPorangaba/README.md

 📚I love learning by myself, and I'm always learning something new.

-😜I like to talk about technology, self-taught, and neuroscience.
+😜I like to talk about technology, cybersecurity, and neuroscience.